 Borax, also known as sodium tetraborate or sodium borate, is a versatile chemical compound that can be used to control various aspects of pool water chemistry.

-In this section, we will explore the different ways borax can be used in pool maintenance.
+In this section, we will explore what does borax do for a pool and the different ways borax can be used in pool maintenance.

 Total alkalinity is a measure of the water’s ability to resist changes in pH.
 Low alkalinity can cause pH levels to fluctuate rapidly, leading to corrosion of pool equipment and irritation of swimmers’ eyes and skin.

 Borax can be used to increase alkalinity levels without affecting pH, making it a useful tool in pool maintenance.

 pH balance is another critical aspect of pool water chemistry.
 The ideal pH range for a swimming pool is between 7.2 and 7.8.
 Low pH can lead to corrosion of pool equipment, while high pH can cause scaling and cloudy water.
 Borax can act as a pH buffer, helping to stabilize pH levels and prevent fluctuations.

 Chlorine is a common sanitizer used in swimming pools to kill bacteria and other harmful organisms.
 However, chlorine can be unstable and easily degraded by sunlight, heat, and other factors.
 Borax can help stabilize chlorine levels, ensuring that the sanitizer remains effective for a longer time.